joelchan/notes/discourse-graph/questions/QUE - What makes for an excellent systems research contribution.md

     - Footnotes

         - An exception might be a "proof of concept", where the knowledge gain is "we thought this was impossible! now we know it's possible".
-But this is sort of an unusual contribution genre that I'm not as familiar with, in part because it's rare. [[Aniket Kittur]] has more experience with this sort of contribution.
+But this is sort of an unusual contribution genre that I'm not as familiar with, in part because it's rare. [[Aniket Kittur]]

 ###### Discourse Context